Dimers on Riemann surfaces and compactified free field

 Finally, we can evaluate the right-hand side of~\eqref{eq:tropf3} via theta functions using Lemma~\ref{lemma:bosonization_identity}. \end{proof}

-The expression in Theorem~\ref{thma:ratio_of_partition_functions} simplifies when we consider an approximation of $\Sigma$ by pillow surfaces; see Example~\ref{intro_example:pillow_surface} for the definition of a pillow surface and an image of a square lattice on it.
+Let us now formulate the particular case of our theorem in the setup when the Riemann surface $\Sigma$ is approximated by the ``square lattice'', that is, by pillow surfaces; see Example~\ref{intro_example:pillow_surface} for the definition of a pillow surface and an image of a square lattice on it.

-\begin{cor} Assume that $(\Sigma, ds^2)$ is a closed Riemann surface of genus $g$ with a locally flat metric with conical singularities with all cone angles equal to $4\pi$.
+\begin{cor} Assume that $(\Sigma, ds^2)$ is a closed Riemann surface of genus $g$ with a locally flat metric with conical singularities with all cone angles equal to $4\pi$ and trivial holonomy.
 Assume that $\Sigma^k$ is a sequence of pillow surfaces approximating $(\Sigma,ds^2)$ in the moduli space of Riemann surfaces equipped with locally flat metrics with conical singularities, and assume that for each $k$ the square lattice graph $G^k$ on $\Sigma^k$ and the number of vertices of $G^k$ tends to $+\infty$ as $k\to +\infty$.
 Let $\Zz_{\alpha^k}^k, q_k$ and $a^0, b^0$ be as in Theorem~\ref{thma:ratio_of_partition_functions}.
 Assume moreover that for any even theta characteristics $a,b\in \{ 0,1/2 \}^g$ we have $\theta\chr{a}{b}(0,\Omega)\neq 0$.
 Then we have

 where $\Zz_1$ is defined in the same way as in Theorem~\ref{thma:ratio_of_partition_functions} and $\theta(z,\Omega) = \theta\chr{0}{0}(z,\Omega)$. \end{cor}

 \begin{proof} By Theorem~\ref{thma:main2} we know that the tightness and the first moment hypothesis of Theorem~\ref{thma:main1} are satisfied, thus we are in the position to use Theorem~\ref{thma:ratio_of_partition_functions}.
 In the particular case of pillow surfaces and $G^k$ being embedded square grid on them we may take $\alpha_{G_k} = 0$ for all $k$, hence $\alpha_1 = 0$ and $\EE \psi^{2\alpha_1} = 0$.
 A straightforward computation shows that